omnialuce/openwritingkit/README.md

 # OpenWritingKit

-This is a Next.js app designed to be an intelligent, open-source writing companion.
+This is a Next.js app designed to be an intelligent,comprehensive, open-source writing companion.
 It's built for writers who want a powerful, private, and customizable tool to bring their stories to life.

 ## Features